 - A shortlist of artists will be invited to present their project to the Panel of Adjudicators at the RSA on Monday 10 August 2020 (this will be conducted remotely)

 - The decision of the adjudicators is final and no correspondence can be entered into.

 - The award should not be used as a capital grant.

-- The award winner will be announced by the end of September 2018.
+- The award winner will be announced by the May 2020.

-- The winner will exhibit resulting work at the RSA Annual Exhibition the following year in consultation with the Academy.
+- The winner will exhibit a selection of resulting work at the Royal Scottish Academy the following year in consultation with the Academy.
 Further arrangements will be determined in consultation with the winner.

 - The Royal Scottish Academy reserves the right to accession one representative work or DVD from the artist into the RSA Permanent Collection.

 - The copyright of all works remain with the artist but it is a condition of entry that the Royal Scottish Academy reserves the right of reproduction of all submitted and resultant works for publicity/educational/reference purposes in connection with the award.

 - Personal information supplied by applicants on application forms will be held securely by the Royal Scottish Academy in accordance with the EU General Data Protection Act (GDPR).